videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-backup-restore-automation/readme.md

 You can use the conditional access APIs to easily backup conditional access policies.
 For example, you can:

-As a IT admin, be able to automate a regular snapshot of all conditional access policies within your environment.
+As a IT admin, be able to automate a regular backup/snapshot of all conditional access policies within your environment.
 Select a policy to Restore.
 Finally, restore the conditional access policy in your production environment.

 This automation can be very useful for:
 - Organizations that manages large numbers of conditional access policies.
 OR